AuroraTuring/gerbil_genetics_calculator/gerbil_colors.md

 	A* c[chm]c[-] ** e[-]e[-] P* **

 Silver Point is defined more by looks than genetics, so I would leave it out.

+Spotting (Sp) is a dominant gene and only requires one gene to express this trait.
+When the gene is homozygous or double spotted (SpSp) it is lethal in utero and absorbed without harm by the mother.
+This causes no apparent reduction in litter size.
+When breeding a spotted (Spsp) to a non-spotted (spsp) the pups will be roughly 50% spotted and 50% non-spotted.
+When breeding a spotted (Spsp) to a spotted (Spsp) 25% of the pups are double spotted (SpSp) and absorbed by the mother, 50% are spotted (Spsp) and 25% are non-spotted.
+This makes the live born pup ratio 67% spotted and 33% non-spotted.